brianwu568/foundamental/README.md

-# Foundamental - Brand Visibility Tracker
+# Foundamental - Brand Visibility Tracker in LLMs

 A Python application that helps brands understand their visibility and ranking across different Large Language Models (LLMs).
 Track how your brand appears in LLM responses compared to competitors.